-- 21. The prohibition from accepting payment in return for parliamentary services means that Members may not, in return for payment or other incentive or reward, assist outside organisations or persons in influencing Parliament.
-This includes seeking by means of participation in proceedings of the House to confer exclusive benefit upon the organisation (the "no paid advocacy rule"); or making use of their position to arrange meetings with a view to any person lobbying Members of either House, ministers or officials.
-A Member may never provide parliamentary services in return for payment or other incentive or reward. - 22.
-Members may work for or hold financial interests in organisations such as representative bodies, trade associations or organisations involved in parliamentary lobbying on behalf of clients (such as public relations and law firms).
+21. The prohibition on accepting payment in return for parliamentary services means that Members may not, in return for payment or other incentive or reward, assist outside organisations or persons in influencing Members of either House, ministers or officials.
+This includes seeking by means of participation in proceedings of the House to confer exclusive benefit upon the organisation (the "no paid advocacy rule"); or making use of their position to lobby, or to help others to lobby, Members of either House, ministers or officials, by whatever means.
+A Member may never provide parliamentary services in return for payment or other incentive or reward (regardless of whether the Member intends to register and declare the interest).

+22. Members may work for or hold financial interests in organisations such as representative bodies, trade associations or organisations involved in parliamentary lobbying on behalf of clients (such as public relations and law firms).
 However, in accordance with paragraph 8(d) of the Code of Conduct, Members themselves are prohibited from personally offering parliamentary advice or services to clients, both directly and indirectly.